ZhakalenDk/SonnieTheBot/README.md

   Open Discord and go into your settings -> Appearance -> Enable Developer Mode.
   This will enable the developer mode, as you might have expected.
 However, now you can right click on almost anything in discord and in the bottom of the PopUp menu you should find "Copy ID".
   Go to the Text Channel you would like to get the ID for, and as stated above, right click on the channel and in the PopUp menu go to bottom and click on "_Copy ID_".

+  # Contact
+  If there's any issues or if something in the _ReadMe_ is not clear enough, feel free to raise an **Issue**.
+  If you happen to build upon Sonnie, please ask for a merge request.
+I will look trough the changes and decide if it will be merged into the sourcecode.

+  # Terms of Use
+  Lastly, credits should be given to the auther of this repository if you decide to use Sonnie on your Discord or change anything in his source.
+  I withhold all rights to change and/or deny merge requests made to this repository.
+  By using Sonnie you agree to only use him in a none commercial use.